 Eddie felt inspired to practice and perform publicly when he began watching Charlie, who was nine years older, play out with talented musicians.
 He also started hearing the music Charlie played at home, which exposed him to the music of jazz greats including pianists such as Thelonius Monk, Bud Powell, Bill Evans, and McCoy Tyner.
 When Eddie was only five years old, he started entering and winning talent competitions with Charlie.

 At the age of 11, Palmieri auditioned to perform classical piano at Carnegie Hall, and made his debut at the famous venue that year.
 Two years later, though, he became infatuated with the drums.
 He quit playing piano, and at the age of 13 he joined his uncle's Latin jazz orchestra to play the timbales.
 The love of drums, however, was short-lived: "By 15, it was good-bye timbales and back to the piano until this day," Palmieri later told reporters.
 "I'm a frustrated percussionist, so I take it out on the piano.

-Charlie, who earned himself the nickname of "The Giant of the Keyboards," became instrumental in launching Eddie's career, often recommending his brother to other musicians who needed a sub for their bands.
-In 1955, Palmieri got his first professional gig with bass player Johnny Segui.
+Charlie, who earned himself the nickname "The Giant of the Keyboards," became instrumental in launching Eddie's career, often recommending his brother to other musicians who needed a sub for their bands.
+In 1955, Palmieri got his first professional gigs playing with Eddie Forrester and bass player Johnny Segui's bands.
 A year later he was playing with Vincentico Valdez, the vocalist for legendary bandleader, Tito Puente.
 After two years with Valdez, Palmieri was recommended to Latin jazz musician, Tito Rodriguez.
-By late 1961, Eddie Palmieri started his own band, Conjunta La Perfecta.
+By late 1961, Eddie Palmieri started his own band, Conjunto La Perfecta.